- Chart

 Investment Approach and Strategy

-Strategy: The ETF tracks the MSCI China One Belt One Road Index, which measures the performance of Chinese companies expected to benefit from the Belt and Road Initiative.
+Strategy: The ETF aims to track the MSCI One Belt One Road Index, which is designed to capture the performance of equity securities of companies from countries and regions that are participants in China's Belt and Road Initiative.

 Market Position